Y1fanHE/PyBenchFCN/README.md

 ### Plot Fitness Landscape

-To plot a fitness landscape (2D space), one can use the code below.
+To plot a fitness landscape (2D space), one can use the code below. **Notice, this function only works for SOPs.**

 ```python3
 from PyBenchFCN import Tool